Skip to content

 4. Retention stage

-• Marketing’s role doesn’t end when customers sign.
-B2B companies need to build on their current buyer relationships as well as new ones.
-A marketing email signature is one example of a B2B marketing effort you can use to achieve this.
-You can refresh relationships with relevant content sent via personalised email.
+Example: A marketing email signature is one example of a B2B marketing technique you can use to achieve this.
+You can refresh relationships with relevant content sent via personalised emails.
+Another example is creating a rewards program for buying champions and referrals.
+Here’s our customer advocacy program

 Once you’ve got your process down, it will be easy to implement an inbound and outbound marketing strategy.

-5 strategies you need to add to your B2B marketing plan
+5 steps to building a B2B marketing plan

 The B2B buyer’s journey is unique in that you’re not selling to an individual but to an entire team or group of people, all of whom might have a say in the purchasing decision.